illusion0001/illusion0001.github.io/_posts/2021-02-16-t1r-head-crash-bug-fix.md

 ---
 layout: post
 title: "Solving the Infected's Severed Head Crash Bug in The Last of Us (PlayStation 4)"
-subtitles: "Is it a Head?
+subtitle: "Is it a Head?
 Is it a bottle?
 No!
 It's a game bug.
-Solved by 2 bedroom coders.
 Part 2."
+excerpt: "Is it a Head?
+Is it a bottle?
+No!
+It's a game bug.
+Part 2."
 categories: Patches
 tags: tlou ps4 patches bugfix
 banner: /assets/images/t1r-ps4-head-crash/t1r-head-banner.png
 ---

-Is it a Head?
-Is it a bottle?
-No!
-It's a game bug.

-Solved by 2 bedroom coders.
-Part 2.

 Your move.
 Naughty Dog.

+***

 ## Intro